Livingston deputies: Seven juveniles living with no adults arrested, guns seized; some gang-affiliated

 DENHAM SPRINGS - Seven juveniles were arrested by deputies after being found living in an apartment complex with multiple firearms and no adult supervision, the Livingston Parish Sheriff's Office said.

-LPSO said they responded to a call of a physical altercation at the Arden Park apartment complex in Denham Springs.
+LPSO said they responded to a call of a physical altercation at the Arden Park apartment complex in Denham Springs around 11:56 a.m.
+Friday.
 When they arrived, they found eight juveniles living in "deplorable conditions with no adult supervision."

 Deputies obtained a search warrant and seized seven guns, marijuana and promethazine.
 Deputies also said the older juveniles were affiliated with gang-based violence in a group called "BO6 Gang."